Massahgenesis/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The command that prints all the groups the current user is part of.
         . chown betty hello
 The script to change the owner file.
+        . touch betty
+The command to create an empty file called betty.